apengwin/pywren_gcf/README.md

 The runtime I'm using is over 300MB, and GCF defaults to 256MB, so it will kill your function if you don't raise it.

 ![screen shot 2017-04-11 at 3 31 57 pm](https://cloud.githubusercontent.com/assets/7637700/24933672/5c0e1250-1ecc-11e7-9443-0410e7dffb0b.png)

+For some reason, `child_process.execSync` always crashes.
+I'm not sure if this is because i'm calling it incorrectly, but `child_process.spawn` works fine.